 – To lead effectively your way in life, or simply

 This direction has not changed too much, after 3 years!

 How blogging benefited me

 Blogging for me was a personal wager, after a long time in different (and strict) business environments.
 I started blogging as a way of sharing ideas, tips and approaches about topics I was interested in long before the blog was a mainstream, and today, after 3 years of running a personal blog, I run a blog with more than 3.000 attendees!

-Blogging initialize a mode of operation very helpful in my line of work (consultancy!) and cross-fertilize all my relevant business activities with features and habits very useful for success in our online connected business.
+Blogging initializes a mode of operation very helpful in my line of work (consultancy!) and cross-fertilizes all my relevant business activities with features and habits very useful for success in our online connected business.

-In few words, blogging make me or lead me to:
+In few words, blogging makes me or lead me to: